I Needle Felted another Whoopi Doll for #whoopi

 |I wet felted those lovely dreadlocks and needle felted them to her head|

 So, I finished the doll and sent it off to New York City.
-I'm always nervous about sending my work but it turns out my doll arrived in the studio right in the middle of a photo shoot giving me such a fabulous photo to share.
+I'm always nervous about sending my work but it turns out my doll arrived in the studio right in the middle of a photo shoot.
+And that's how I got such a fabulous photo to share!

 |Whoopi and her little needle felted Felt Alive doppelganger!|

 Thanks for letting me share my needle felting fun!
 And thanks Whoopi!!